 Product Benefit to End User:

 This project in conjunction with previous DEVELOP work and NPS in situ data will give the NPS Intermountain Region the tools necessary to assess whether NO2 plumes are significantly impacting the vegetation health and moisture content within Carlsbad Caverns National Park and Guadalupe Mountains National Park.
-Improved understanding of the conditions of vegetation health in the National Parks will give the NPS Intermountain Region the ability to make informed decisions about how to mitigate the decline of vegetation health.
+Improved understanding of the conditions of vegetation health in the National Parks will give the NPS Intermountain Region the ability to make better-informed decisions about how to mitigate the decline of vegetation health.
 Map products may be used by the NPS Intermountain Region in order to communicate the effects that NO2 plumes are having on vegetation within these national parks.

 References